 Removal of Dead Body

 After dying, fish suddenly begin to decompose and cause a foul smell.
 Wear gloves or use a long spatula to remove the fish from the tank.
-Sealed it in a zipper bag and dispose of it in the bin.
-If the fish died strangely, bring your zipper bag to your doctor or veteran to know the proper reason.
-Inspection will help to open new research horizons.
+Seal it in a zipper bag and dispose of it in the bin.
+If the fish died strangely, bring your zipper bag to your doctor or veteran to find out the proper reason.
+Inspection will help open new research horizons.

 Spot Cleaning